iiyeo/The-Breath-of-Mind/README.md

 ### How does it work?

 I use the NeuroSky company's ThinkGear chip to detect human's EEG data and transfers it to Arduino through a pair of bluetooth.
 The value of the attention controls the speed and the direction of the stepper's rotation.
 Then the stepper is attached with a gear assamble to decrease the speed of the stepper.
-I make some holes in the gear so that I can hang the fabric on it and make them present a dynamic movement with the rotation of the gears.
+I make some holes in the gear so that I can hang fabrics on it and make them present a dynamic movement with the rotation of the gears.
+At the same time, the attention, as an input, slightly changes the soundscape which is created and controlled in Max/MSP.

 ![The-Breath-of-Mind](circuit-plan.jpg)